tureluren/refql/README.md

 ```

 ## Table
 The type Table represents the current table you are working on.
-It is passed to a function that returns an SqlTag.
-This gives you the table in closure and allows you to use it as an alias in the SqlTag.
+It is passed to a function that returns an SQLTag.
+This gives you the table in closure and allows you to use it as an alias in the SQLTag.

 ```ts
 const player = await query1<Player> (rql`